 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Consider Forest Although the long-term goal is to Retain
+Consider Forest Although the long-term goal is to Revise

-purchase of preserve and restore land within the green
+preservation of preserve and restore land within the green

 agricultural conservation infrastructure network to natural

-land as an districts, land cover, it is important to
+land as a districts, land cover, it is important to

-interim link in counties acquire farmland as an interim link.

-the green This can be licensed to producers to

-infrastructure continue farming, which should be
+component of counties, land consider and preserve farmland as

+and/or a trusts a part of, a complementary land use

+complementary to, or an important buffer to the

+land use to the green infrastructure network.

+green Agricultural operations taking

+infrastructure place on preserved agricultural

-network done in accordance with a
+network land should be done in accordance

-conservation plan approved by the
+with a conservation plan approved

-forest preserve or conservation
+by the forest preserve, conservation

+district, or land trust.
+Some

+agricultural operations, such as

+food production, organic,

+biologically-based, and other

+sustainable operations provide

+benefits that are consistent with

+and complementary to land and

+water conservation goals, and

-district.
-Provision should be made
+should be considered as desirable

-to offset lost tax revenue for other

-taxing bodies in rural areas.
+uses in or adjacent to the green

+infrastructure network.